EXPLAINER-Maui inferno: What are the deadliest wildfires in US history? | Science-Environment

 - United States

-The Maui wildfires in Hawaii have killed at least 99, making it the deadliest U.S. wildfire in more than a century, with hundreds of people unaccounted for nearly a week after the disaster.
+The Maui wildfires in Hawaii have killed at least 114, making it the deadliest U.S. wildfire in more than a century, with hundreds of people still unaccounted for nearly two weeks after the disaster.
 The causes of the Hawaii wildfires, which started the night of Aug.
 8, have not yet been determined.
-Search teams with cadaver dogs have combed through .
+Dry conditions and wind played a role.
 WHAT IS THE DEADLIEST WILDFIRE IN US HISTORY?
 The Peshtigo fire in Wisconsin started Oct.
 8, 1871 and killed 1,152, according to the National Fire Protection Association (NFPA).

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)